jbruce12000/smoker-controller/README.md

 Kiln Controller
 ==========

-Turns a Raspberry Pi into an inexpensive, web-enabled kiln controller.
+Turns a Raspberry Pi into an inexpensive, web-enabled smoker controller.

 ## Features